raphaellevisse/RaphaelsModels/index.md

 ---
 layout: default
-title: Image Upscaler
+title: Raphael's Models
 ---

-# Welcome to My Image Upscaler
+# Image Upscaler

-Upload your image below and get started.
+Let's stop with sign ups or I don't know what.
+Free, no quota or I don't know what.
+AI needs to be for the people and not impossible to access through 1 billion terminal line instructions and docker installs on Github.

+***

 <form id="uploadForm">
   <input type="file" id="upload" accept="image/*"><br><br>